Unpacking the History of Diets & Diet Culture

 In the ever-evolving world of nutrition, we are constantly bombarded with claims about the “best” diets.
 Each year, a new “right way to eat” or a “secret” to weight loss emerges, and we are often quick to jump on the bandwagon.
 In 2022 alone, Americans spent a staggering $135.7 billion on the diet and weight loss industry (The U.S. Weight Loss & Diet Control Market, 2024).
-However, the notion that one diet trumps all others is not just simplistic; it's misleading.
+But where did these ideas come from, and why do they keep repeating themselves?
+Understanding the history of diets and diet culture helps us see why so many approaches fail and why weight-focused nutrition continues to cause harm.

 What is a Diet?